Last Updated on August 28, 2022 by Barry Gray

 What happens if I use another blade to cut wood with?

 You’ll notice that the blade won’t give an accurate cut, and there is a high likelihood that you’ll damage the blade and material you’re using.

 It’s always best to use a blade for the application it’s designed for.

 Is cutting wood the same as other materials?

 The only thing which will vary is your speed.
-Materials require different speeds, as you’ll find when cutting through metal and aluminium in comparison to cutting through wood or PVC.
+Materials require different speeds, as you’ll find when cutting through metal and aluminum in comparison to cutting through wood or PVC.

 For wood, however – it’s safe to use the fastest speed to cut with.
-For thicker pieces of wood, higher speeds are recommended in order to cut through the wood.
+For thicker pieces of wood, higher speeds are recommended to cut through the wood.